Sw1ftFlow/Sales-report/README.md

 # Sales-report
 PowerBI report that is performance optimized and made for ipad users.

+# Data and pbix file
+Because the report contains sensitive data it cannot be publicly displayed or shared.
+I can instead demo it upon request.

 # Requirements
 The report needs to be fast and no visual should have a load time longer than 1000 ms. The report is used by many sales people at once, each from different regions where internet connection sometimes may be weak.